-The Company may freely draw upon the Loan subject to the Lender's right to demand complete repayment of the Loan at any time.
+The Company may freely drawn upon the Loan subject to the Lender's right to demand complete repayment of the Loan at any time.
 Late payments are subject to a late payment charge of 5%.
 In the event of failure to repay the loan after the Lender makes demand for full repayment, the interest rate will increase by 10%.
 The Note may be prepaid at any time without penalty.
 The Lender may assign the Note without the Company's consent.

-Under the Security Agreement and the other Loan Documents, the Company granted the Lender a first priority security interest in all of its assets, including both assets owned as of the date of the Loan and afterwards, as collateral for full repayment of the Loan.
+Under the Security Agreement and the other Loan Documents, the Company granted the Lender a first priority security interest in all of its assets, both owned now and in the future, as collateral for full repayment of the Loan.
 The Lender may file Uniform Commercial Code financing statements with any jurisdiction and with sufficient descriptions of the property to perfect its security interest in all of the Company's current and future assets.
 Upon default of the Loan, the Lender may accelerate repayment of the Loan, take possession of the Company's assets, assign a receiver over the Company's assets, and enforce other rights as to the Company's assets as secured creditor.
 The Company must pay for all of the Lender's reasonable legal fees and expenses incurred to enforce its rights under the Loan Documents.